Kingxukai/linux/Documentation/userspace-api/media/v4l/compat.rst

 Changes
 *******

-The following chapters document the evolution of the V4L2 API, errata or extensions.
+The following chapters document the woke evolution of the woke V4L2 API, errata or extensions.
 They are also intended to help application and driver writers to port or update their code.